nttrung2406/COVID19_disease_detection/README.md

 The aims of the project are:

-+ Implement an CNN model with 5 layers to predict COVID19, PNEUMONIA.
++ Implement an CNN model with 5 layers to predict COVID19, PNEUMONIA or NORMAL.

 + Convert pytorch model to ONNX model and TENSORRT to boost the inference speed using NVIDIA gpu.